FANTASTIC TALES!

 I got picked up in short order (Hawaii is one of the few places left in the US where, to this day, hitchhiking is still a normal way for people to get around) and I eagerly hopped in the back of a rusty Toyota pickup.
 Not knowing where the hell I was in relationship to anything else (this was before smartphones and I hadn’t bothered looking at a map) I asked to be taken to the nearest beach where I could camp, which ended up being Kiholo Bay, a short ride away.
 A ride which I experienced in absolute hippy splendor.

 I had made it!
-Here I was, the wind blowing through my hair and cooling my sweat, my grinning face lifted to the glorious midday sun that was even then, unbeknownst to me, burning my face so profoundly that I would still have scars ten years later.
+Here I was, the wind blowing through my long hair and cooling my sweat, my ignorant, grinning face lifted to the glorious midday sun, a midday tropical sun, that was burning my face so profoundly that I would still have scars ten years later.

 The truck pulled over at the access road and I hopped out, thanking the driver, who gave me my first genuine ‘aloha,’ and I started down the road that punctured through the black lava field to the shore.
 What a surreal landscape!
 I just had to take a detour.

-I just had to hurry up and get to the luscious weed that, compressed and wrapped in layers of saran wrap, layered with ground coffee, and more saran wrap, was tucked up under my bonch in a special crotch pocket I had sowed into my boxers for the trip.
-What better way to arrive at the shore in full Super Meditator Shaman Guy glory, than by first getting freshly rocked in an alien, twisting, swirling, black lava landscape?
+I just had to get to the luscious weed that, compressed and wrapped in layers of saran wrap, layered with ground coffee, and more saran wrap, was tucked up under my bonch in a special crotch pocket I had sowed into my boxers for the trip.
+What better way to arrive at the Hawaiian shore in full Super Meditator Shaman Guy glory, than to first get freshly rocked in an alien, twisting, swirling, black lava landscape?

 I dug out my weed and also the tiny, unused glass pipe I had stored in the middle of my sleeping bag and lit up, exhaling clouds of fragrant smoke up to the sun in thanks.
 I meditated there a while, experiencing the profound confluence of my old familiar plant ally with the new, utterly strange environment.
 My face continued it’s silent, painless progress towards devastation.